1982 Lake Waco murders: Appeals

 Spence and Deeb maintained their innocence following their convictions, and both men sought appeals.
 In 1991, Deeb’s appeal was granted when the Court of Criminal Appeals “ruled that the testimony of a jail inmate should not have been allowed” in his initial trial.
 Deeb won his new trial in January 1993 and was subsequently released from prison.
 Those who had been involved in the initial prosecution were stunned.
 Former McLennan County District Attorney Vic Feazell, who had prosecuted Deeb, stated following the trial, "I am perplexed and bewildered, as I'm sure a lot of people are.
 But in my mind, this doesn't change anything as far as Mr. Deeb's culpability goes."

 David Wayne Spence’s appeals were unsuccessful, and in April 1997, he was executed for his role in the killings.

-Book and film

-In 1986, true-crime writer Carlton Stowers published his account of the murders and police investigation surrounding the Lake Waco murders, Careless Whispers.
-The book focused heavily on Truman Simons’ involvement in producing the evidence which led to the convictions.

-The incident also inspired a made-for-TV adaptation, Sworn to Vengeance, starring Robert Conrad as a fictionalized version of Simons.
-The film aired on CBS in 1993.